-- Preparation of unit plans in economics - Visit different types of banks, super market, warehouse and industries - Collection of year book, newspapers, magazines and articles related to economics. - Preparation of 5 min power point presentation not less than 10 slides, with photocopy of the slides. - Present a paper on any unit solely with the use of internet, with details of the websites & URL's visited.
+- 1) Preparation of unit plans in economics - 2) Visit different types of banks, super market, warehouse and industries - 3) Collection of year book, newspapers, magazines and articles related to economics. - 4) Preparation of 5 min power point presentation not less than 10 slides, with photocopy of the slides. - 5) Present a paper on any unit solely with the use of internet, with details of the websites & URL's visited.

-- J.C aggarwal, (2011), Teaching of Economics (A practical approach), 2nd Edison vitas publishing house. - Amita yadav, (1995), teaching of economics first edision, anmol publication pct ltd, New Delhi. - Rudramamba et al., (2010), methods of teaching economics, discovery publishing house, New Delhi. - Tonne, Popham and freeman (1995), methods of teaching business subjects, Mcgraw Hill. - Kochar, S.K., The teaching of social studies sterling publishers pvt.
-Ltd., New Delhi. - Ebel and L.Robert.
-(1965), Measuring Educational Achievement, prentice hall international.
-Inc, USA. - Binning, A.C. and D.A.
-Binning, Teaching the Social studies in Secondary School, Mcgraw hill.
-New York. - Keith Lumsden, (1967), New Developments in the teaching of economics, prentice hall the Englewood, New jersey.
+- 1) J.Caggarwal, 2011.
+Teaching of Economics (A Practical Approach), 2nd Edison Vitas Publishing House. - 2) Amita Yadav, 1995., Teaching of Economics First Edision, Anmol Publication Pvt Ltd, New Delhi. - 3) Rudramamba,et.al., 2010.Methods of Teaching Economics, Discovery Publishing House, New Delhi. - 4) Tonne, Popham and Freeman, 1995., Methods of Teaching Business Subjects, McGraw Hill. - 5) Kochar, S.K., TheTeaching of Social Studies Sterling Publishers Pvt.
+Ltd., New Delhi. - 6) Ebel and L.Robert.
+1965., Measuring Educational Achievement, Prentice Hall International.
+Inc, USA.

+- 7) Binning, A.C. and D.A.
+Binning, Teaching the Social Studies in Secondary School, McGraw Hill.
+New York. - 8) Keith Lumsden, 1967., New Developments in the Teaching of Economics, Prentice Hall the Englewood, New Jersey.

-PC I-11: PADEGOGY OF COMMERCE-[Part-2]
+PC I-11: PEDAGOGY OF COMMERCE - [PART-2]